jensv/fluxtubestability/README.md

 This code determines the ideal MHD stability limit of current-carrying magnetic flux tubes / cylindrical screw pinches.
 The code integrates Newcomb's Euler-Lagrange equation to determine the external stability of current profiles with a discrete core and skin current.

+Flux tube experiments can be classified by the flux tube’s evolution in a configuration space described by a normalized inverse aspect-ratio $\bar{k}$ and current-to-magnetic flux ratio $\bar{\lambda}$.
+A lengthening current-carrying magnetic flux tube traverses this $\bar{k}$ - $\bar{\lambda}$ space and crosses stability boundaries.
+We derive a single general criterion for the onset of the sausage and kink instabilities in idealized magnetic flux tubes with core and skin currents.
+The criterion indicates a dependence of the stability boundaries on current profiles and shows overlapping kink and sausage unstable regions in the $\bar{k}$ - $\bar{\lambda}$ space with two free parameters.
+Numerical investigation of the stability criterion reduces the number of free parameters to a single one that describes the current profile, and confirms the overlapping sausage and kink unstable regions in $\bar{k}$ - $\bar{\lambda}$ space with an inverse dependence on current profile.
+A lengthening, ideal current-carrying magnetic flux tube can therefore become sausage unstable after it becomes kink unstable.

 ### Dependencies ###
 python 2.7.12
 numpy 1.11.2